myConsciousness/atproto.dart/SECURITY.md

 <!-- /TOC -->

-This document outlines security procedures and general policies for the `atproto` project created by `Kato Shinya`.
+This document outlines security procedures and general policies for the `atproto.dart` project created by `Kato Shinya`.

 ## 1.1.
 Reporting a Bug

-The team and community take all security bugs in `atproto` seriously.
+The team and community take all security bugs in `atproto.dart` seriously.
-Thank you for improving the security of `atproto`.
+Thank you for improving the security of `atproto.dart`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.